I recently attended a presentation by a business systems specialist.

 3. Having the system in place allows you to quickly integrate new hires into your business.

-Likewise, the system and flowcharts make it very easy for new hires to see their place and roles within the organization and hit the ground running.
+Does your business plan call for hiring new people?
+Systems and flowcharts make it very easy for new hires to see their place and roles within the organization and hit the ground running.

 4. Having the system in place allows you to easily come up with and implement new ideas.